ovvio-io/ovvio2/server-control/TENANT_SETUP.md

 ### Configure ALB Security Group

-1. Edit the previously created internal group
+1. Edit the previously created ALB group
 2. Add inbound rule to Allow All HTTPS from Anywhere-IPv4
 3. Add inbound rule to Allow All HTTPS from Anywhere-IPv6
 4. Add inbound rule to Allow All Traffic from Internal Group